 The focus of this inspection is to evaluate the adequacy of the licensee’s ability to: conduct a biennial exercise in a HA event environment, assess performance via a formal critique process and identify and correct weaknesses.
 Emphasis should be placed on licensee assessment of classification, notification, PAR development, dose assessment activities, ability to adequately protect employees and emergency workers, and to coordinate with offsite officials located at the Incident Command Post in the HA event environment.
 Inspectors should evaluate as many other aspects of performance and the critique as resources allow.
 The following section provides methods and examples of how the inspection requirements of this procedure could be completed.
 Use of the following guidance is at the discretion of the inspector.

-Biennial xercise cenario ubmittal.
+Biennial Exercise Scenario Submittal.

+Confirm that: the licensee has submitted its biennial exercise scenario, Attachment 71114.08, “Scenario Evaluation” has been completed, and any concerns have been provided to the licensee for resolution.

+Failure to submit the scenario 60 days prior to the exercise should be evaluated as an apparent violation of Appendix E to Part 50, §IV.f.(2)(b).
+Failure of the licensee to address the concerns prior to the exercise may be a factor in determining whether a remedial exercise is warranted.
+(See 03.09 below.)

 Prepare for the Biennial Exercise Inspection.

-The licensee is required to submit its biennial exercise scenario for prior NRC review and verification.
+Note: The licensee is required to submit its biennial exercise scenario for prior NRC review and verification.
 A review of the submitted scenario is performed under Attachment 71114.08, “Scenario Evaluation.”

 Review the scenario for a summary understanding.